Julie Madison

 Julie Madison is a fictional character appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
 The character first appeared in Detective Comics #31 (September 1939) and was created by Gardner Fox, Bob Kane, and Sheldon Moldoff.
 She is best known as being Batman's first significant romantic interest.
+An alternate version of the character becomes the Huntress in Batman: Gotham by Gaslight: A League for Justice, set on Earth-19.

 The character made her live-action debut in the 1997 film Batman & Robin, played by Elle Macpherson.

 The character made her animated debut in the Amazon Prime Video series Batman: Caped Crusader, voiced by Grey DeLisle.

 Publication history

 Julie Madison first appeared in Detective Comics #31 (September 1939) and was created by Gardner Fox, Bob Kane, and Sheldon Moldoff.

 Fictional character biography

 Original version

 Only four issues after Batman's own debut, Julie Madison first appeared in Detective Comics #31.
 She made her last appearance in the Golden Age of Comics in Detective Comics #49 (March 1941).

 She is originally portrayed as an oft-imperiled socialite who is engaged to Bruce Wayne and is unaware of his secret life as Batman.
 She fears that Bruce will never be anything but a spoiled, lazy playboy; she is fascinated with Batman, considering him her ideal man.
-In her first appearance, she is used as a pawn in the vampiric Monk's battle with the Dark Knight.
+In her first appearance, she is used as a pawn in the Monk's battle with Batman.

 Detective Comics #40 established her as an actress.
 In this issue she and her costars are targeted by the deranged actor Basil Karlo (aka the original Clayface) who is angry for not being given the chance to star in a remake of a movie he had previously appeared in.

 Julie Madison as seen in the early days of the Batman comic books.

 Julie makes her last appearance in the early series in Detective Comics #49.
 In this episode, the head of the film studio and his publicity agent get her to adopt the stage name "Portia Storme" (inspired by Portia of William Shakespeare's The Merchant of Venice and the fact that her last performance had "taken the world by storm").
-Julie, meanwhile, ends her engagement to Bruce.
+Julie ends her engagement to Bruce.
 The split is amicable and they remain on good terms.
 Batman and Robin intervene when Clayface escapes from custody and again goes after Julie.
 In the course of capturing the villain, she becomes the first female to don the Robin costume as part of a complicated deception.

 Julie Madison reappeared in two World's Finest stories in the 1970s as Princess Portia, ruler of the fictional country of Moldacia.